Why I Write LGBTQ Stories

 LGBTQ stories

-There are a million reasons, but today I want to share a bit of my journey as a writer and why I consciously choose to weave LGBTQ stories into the fabric of my books.
-As a queer individual, this choice is deeply personal and rooted in the belief that representation matters.
-Let's dive into the reasons behind my personal decision and the larger significance of authentically portraying diverse narratives.
+There are a million reasons, but today I want to share a bit of my journey as a writer and why I consciously choose to include LGBTQ stories into all of my work.
+As a queer individual, this choice is deeply personal and ultimately rooted in my own experiences, but it’s also because I believe representation matters.
+As both a writer and a reader, I appreciate seeing LGBTQ characters and stories.

-Growing up, finding LGBTQ characters in literature was like discovering hidden treasures.
-Visibility matters.
-It validates the existence of queer individuals, providing a sense of belonging and normalizing diverse identities.
+Growing up, finding LGBTQ characters in literature was damn near impossible.
+Visibility within literature (and all media) validates the existence of queer individuals, providing a sense of belonging and normalizing diverse identities.
 I write LGBTQ stories to contribute to the visibility that empowers and validates readers who might be seeking reflections of their own experiences.
-Obviously I can’t (and wouldn’t) speak for the entire LGBTQ community; I just want to be one more person sharing stories that might connect with other queer folks.
+Obviously I can’t (and wouldn’t) speak for the entire LGBTQ community; I just want to be one more person sharing stories that might connect with other queer folks, in all our various presentations.

-Queer characters in literature have often been confined to stereotypes or portrayed through narrow lenses.
-Writing LGBTQ stories allows me to challenge and break free from these limiting depictions.
-Each character is an opportunity to showcase the depth, complexity, and uniqueness of queer individuals, dismantling stereotypes and offering a more authentic representation.
-We’re just human beings after all, and in my stories I tend to avoid coming out stories or queer pain.
+Unfortunately, queer characters in literature have often been confined to stereotypes or portrayed through narrow lenses.
+We’ve seen a shift in that over my lifetime, for sure, and I’m immensely grateful for the characters I’ve been able to connect in television, books, and movies.
+For me, writing LGBTQ stories allows me to contribute to this shift away from the stereotypical depictions that dominated media in my childhood and young adulthood.
+We’re just human beings after all, and in my stories I even tend to avoid coming out stories or queer pain.
 Instead, I’m focused on normalizing us by creating awesome characters who just so happen to be super gay.
-I love imagining a brighter more beautiful world where we all just get to be our awesome selves.
+I love imagining a brighter more beautiful world where we all get to be ourselves, and it’s not such a big deal.

-Stories have the power to bridge gaps and cultivate empathy.
-By delving into the lives of LGBTQ characters, readers can gain insights into different perspectives, experiences, and challenges.
-This fosters a deeper understanding of the LGBTQ community, promoting empathy and breaking down barriers that stem from ignorance or misconceptions.
+I think we all understand that stories have the power to bridge gaps and cultivate empathy, so by placing the reading into the lives of LGBTQ characters, I hope readers can gain insights into different perspectives, experiences, and challenges they otherwise may never have reason to explore.
+This allows for a deeper understanding of the LGBTQ community, promoting empathy and breaking down barriers that stem from ignorance or misconceptions.
+While my primary (personal) reason for writing these stories is for LGBTQ people to see themselves on the page, this is a welcome side effect in larger society.

 Happy reading!